ymeine/usermanual/src/latest/templates/concepts/writing_templates.md

 Modifiers may only accept one parameter, but it can be of any type.
 They also can be chained.
 In the code example above, `modifier1` is applied to `value`, `modifier2` is then applied to the result, and so on.

-<div style="background:#FAFFDD;border:1px solid #EFFAB4;border-radius:3px;color:#666;font-size:12px;padding:2px 5px;"><strong>Note:</strong> If for any reason you want to use the corresponding singleton class [`aria.templates.Modifiers`](http://ariatemplates.com/aria/guide/apps/apidocs/#aria.templates.Modifiers), please note that the methods described below can't be called directly, you will __have to__ use the method `callModifier` instead, giving the name of the desired mofifier along with the list of arguments to pass to it.
+<div style="background:#FAFFDD;border:1px solid #EFFAB4;border-radius:3px;color:#666;font-size:12px;padding:2px 5px;"><strong>Note:</strong> If for any reason you want to use the corresponding singleton class [`aria.templates.Modifiers`](http://ariatemplates.com/aria/guide/apps/apidocs/#aria.templates.Modifiers), please note that the methods described below can't be called directly, you will __have to__ use the method `callModifier` instead, giving the name of the desired modifier along with the list of arguments to pass to it.
 Read the [corresponding API Doc](http://ariatemplates.com/aria/guide/apps/apidocs/#aria.templates.Modifiers) for more information.</div>

 ### Default Available Modifiers